ketpic/ketcindy/forMac/ReadmeMacE.txt

                   Macstart.dmg
                   ketcindyfolder.dmg(or ketcindyfolder.zip)
                   kettexnormal.dmg (when you use kettex)
-      (4) Select copyfilessetketcindy.sh in ketcindyfoler and "get info".
+      (4) Select setketcindy.command in ketcindyfoler and "get info".
                  Change "Open with " to "Terminal".
              Rem) "Terminal" will be often used.
 It is in "/Applications/Utilities".
              Rem)  if OS is Sierra or higher, start up "Terminal", and execute: